 Property found around the School campus is returned by the cleaners to Lost Property in Boarders' Hall.
-Your child will be sent an email (with a bcc copy to you) to let him know if Lost Property has a named item.
+Children will be sent an email (with a bcc copy to you) to let them know if Lost Property has a named item.

 Please ensure that ALL items are named, even non-standard items such as coats, and this is on the fabric itself.
-Unnamed items are, eventually, given to SUS for sale.
+Unnamed items are, eventually, given to the Secondhand Uniform Shop for sale.